tlewowski/zurvan/README.md

  - `zurvanEndTime` is `TimeUnit` that can be compared with `dueTime` of `Timer`.
 It represents amount of time that was forwarded.

  A `Timer` object consists of at least two fields: `callback` which is a 0-argument function executing what would be done if it expired and
  `dueTime` which is a `TimeUnit`, informing when would the timer be expired.
-It may also contain arbitrary other fields.
+In case of intervals it must also contain `callDelay` field, which is a `TimeUnit` representing delay between consecutive calls.
+It may also contain arbitrary other fields, but they shall not be relied upon.
  Order of elements in `remainingTimeouts` and `remainingIntervals` is undefined.

  If is rejected, rejection value is `Error` with proper message.